 Having joined CoRMSA in August 2012 as an Advocacy Officer, in 2015 he was appointed the National Programme Coordinator leading to his appointment as the Acting Director in January 2018 and later in April 2018, He was appointed the Executive Director for CoRMSA.
 Thifulufheli possesses vast institutional memory for CoRMSA and migration experience.
 Thifulufheli arrived with a solid human rights background having worked for Black Sash Trust as a Paralegal Advisor, where he led the Refugee Task Team, as well as Social Auxiliary Worker and Research Fieldworker experience for various organisations.
 He recently completed his Post-Graduate Diploma in Labour Law from the University of Johannesburg, Certificate in Project Management from University of Cape Town and Certificate in Report Writing from University of Pretoria which he built on a BA in Social Work and a Certificate in Sociological Research.
 He is undertaking a Certificate Course on Leadership Management with the University of Stellenbosch.
 His main interest is the human protection and access to basic services by asylum seekers, refugees and other international migrants in South Africa with a particular focus on children and women.
 Email: firstname.lastname@example.org

 Nombulelo Ndlovu has worked for CoRMSA since 2008.
+She is currently studying towards a Certificate in Office Administration.
 She keeps the office in order and does office administration and event organisation.

 Muluti Phiri holds a Masters in Migration and Displacement Studies from the University of Witwatersrand.
-She has an honours degree in Social Work from the University of South Africa and several professional certificates including counselling, HIV and psychosocial support.
-She have more than 8 years work experience which has includedworking with youth in adolescent and youth reproductive health, community outreach programmes, strengthening children/adolescents HIV projects, trainings and offering psychosocial support for orphans and vulnerable children and their caregivers.
+She is currently in her final year studying Masters in Clinical Social work at the University of Johannesburg.
+She also has an honours degree in Social Work from the University of South Africa and several professional certificates including counselling, HIV and psychosocial support.
+She have more than 8 years of work experience which includes working with youth in adolescent and youth reproductive health, community outreach programmes, strengthening children/adolescents HIV projects, trainings and offering psychosocial support for orphans and vulnerable children and their caregivers.